coding-kitties/investing-algorithm-framework/README.md

 [![Current Version](https://img.shields.io/pypi/v/investing_algorithm_framework.svg)](https://img.shields.io/pypi/v/investing_algorithm_framework.svg)

 # Investing Algorithm Framework

+> :warning: **Documentation outdated**: We are working hard on releasing v1.0.0.
+After
+> this release we will update the documentation at the website.

 The Investing Algorithm Framework is a python framework for building investment algorithms.
 It encourages rapid development and clean, pragmatic code design.

+Further information and the complete documentation can be found at the [webstie](https://investing-algorithm-framework.com)

 ```python
 import os